chauvuha/ode-solver/discussion.md

 - **Understanding and debugging** a loss that mixes two objectives.
 - **Implementing** differentiation by hand for the manual PINN, rather than relying on `tf.GradientTape`.
-- **Maintaining stability** when choosing discretization step sizes and learning rates.
+- **Maintaining stability** when choosing discretization step-sizes and learning rates.

 For each of the three implementations, we will: